a

 CPRA (California)

-The California Privacy Rights Act (CPRA), also known as Proposition 24, is a ballot measure that was approved by California voters on Nov.
+The California Privacy Rights Act (CPRA), also known as Proposition 24, is a ballot measure approved by California voters on Nov.
 3, 2020.
 It significantly amends and expands the CCPA, sometimes called CCPA 2.0.
 Most of the provisions of CPRA won’t become operative until Jan.
 1, 2023.

 The CPRA creates two additional rights: